smartdevicelink/sdl_core_guides/docs/Feature Documentation/Service Status Update Guide/index.md

 ### serviceEvent

-This parameter is not mandatory and will be a value from the `ServiceEvent` enum:
+This parameter is not mandatory and will be a value from the `ServiceEvent` enum, indicating the status of the StartService request:

 - REQUEST_RECEIVED
 - REQUEST_ACCEPTED